 God keeps His promises.
 The only man capable of crushing the head of Satan was God incarnate, God in the form of a man.
 Jesus Christ (God the Son), who always existed, humbled Himself and came to Earth (Phil 2:5-8).
 He lived a human life facing fear, pain, and loss.
 He also experienced some of the same common graces we enjoy, like friendship, the colors of creation, and good food.

 He was born, fully man, fully God.
 He lived a perfect, sinless life and died on the cross He carried in the place of sinful man.
+He died on Golgotha in the ninth hour of the day.
 Bearing the sins of all the world (Jews and Gentiles), God’s wrath was poured out on Jesus.
 The perfect, spotless lamb of God was killed to satisfy God’s punishment for sin once and for all to reconcile mankind to God.

 - John 1:29 (ESV) The next day he saw Jesus coming toward him, and said, “Behold, the Lamb of God, who takes away the sin of the world!